Stopping by Woods on a Snowy Evening

-The text of the poem reflects the thoughts of a lone wagon driver (the narrator), pausing at dusk in his travel to watch snow falling in the woods.
-It ends with him reminding himself that, despite the loveliness of the view, "I have promises to keep, / And miles to go before I sleep."

 Background

 Frost wrote the poem in June 1922 at his house in Shaftsbury, Vermont.
 He had been up the entire night writing the long poem "New Hampshire" from the poetry collection of the same name, and had finally finished when he realized morning had come.
 He went out to view the sunrise and suddenly got the idea for "Stopping by Woods on a Snowy Evening".
 He wrote the new poem "about the snowy evening and the little horse as if I'd had a hallucination" in just "a few minutes without strain."